-Quebec's face-covering law Bill 62 'not repressive,' Vallée says
+Quebec's face-covering law Bill 62 'not repressive,' Justice Minister says

 The Quebec law that forces people receiving or giving public services to have their face uncovered is not repressive, the province's justice minister said Tuesday as she outlined how it will be implemented on a practical basis.

-Stephanie Vallee said people getting on a bus or using the subway will not have to show their face unless they are using a card with photo ID.
+Stéphanie Vallée said people getting on a bus or using the subway will not have to show their face unless they are using a card with photo ID.

-But once that interaction with the driver or the employee in the ticket booth is finished, the person will be allowed to cover his or her face, Vallee told a news conference in Quebec City.
+But once that interaction with the driver or the employee in the ticket booth is finished, the person will be allowed to cover his or her face, Vallée told a news conference in Quebec City.

+How will Quebec's Bill 62 work?
+What we know (and don't) so far

 Banning the niqab is bigoted and sexist.
 Or is it?